Home Page › Basket Making › Guatemalan Basket Makers Triumph

-Fortunately, the demand for these beautiful and fragrant pine needle baskets continues to grow, and Mayan Hands is looking forward to collaborating on new designs and to bringing the artisan’s creations to new markets.
-ClothRoads continues to add new designs to our product line.
-Perfect to use as baskets (just in time to stuff with goodies for Easter), or wall décor.
+Fortunately, the demand for these beautiful and fragrant pine needle baskets continues to grow, and Mayan Hands is now collaborating with another basket-making group and bringing the artisan’s creations to new markets.
+Learn More

 A special thanks goes to Mayan Hands for the outstanding support given to the Guatemalan women and for providing background information on the basket project and their makers.
 Founded in 1989, Mayan Hands has assisted many impoverished Guatemalan women in making better lives for themselves and their families.
 They partner with approximately 200 weavers, organized in groups of 10 to 30 women, living in different communities around the western and northern highlands of Guatemala.